 - Having an accompanist is optional and the cost of an accompanist, if desired, is provided by the Community Music and Arts Center.
 Regardless of what applicants decide to do, the presence or absence of an accompanist will not impact the judges’ decision.

-The scholarship amount will be applied to the Spring of 2018 semester registration in a 15 or 16 week private lesson program in the Community Music and Arts Center (the student’s account will be refunded with the amount of the scholarship).
+The scholarship amount will be applied to the Spring of 2023 semester, Summer of 2023 or Fall of 2023.
+The scholarship applied to registration in a 15 or 16 week private lesson program in the Community Music and Arts Center.
 Questions should be directed to Issa Boulos, Community Music and Arts Center Coordinator, at 847-925-6659, or email@example.com.